acpennington/GoatController/docs/cardnotes.md

 -  Good Goblin Housekeeping: also requires the bottom of the deck script (see ticket #245)
 -  Roc from the Valley of Haze: Requires shuffle button (see ticket #227)
 -  Parasite Paracide: requires complex scripting.
+-  Pharaoh's Treasure: Needs to be shuffled face up into the deck
 -  Dark Scorpion Chick the Yellow: requires some sort of bottom of deck script (see ticket #245)
 -  Exchange/Amazoness Chain Master: God only knows how we're going to make this work.
 -  Chain Destruction: can maybe just use Search Deck and count on player being honest, but really this is more similar to a one-sided Nobleman-type script